EngFlow/reclient-configs/README.md

 python3 configure_reclient.py --large_pool_name=<NAME_OF_LARGE_POOL>
 ```

 By default, these actions will use the default worker pool, same as other actions.
+In particular, if
+setting `--default_pool_name`, large actions will also be run on that pool.